marcoscz1995/CrowdMarker/README.md

 ### Turn off the script
 When you are done marking or want to turn off the script
-- Press the `Esc` key to end the script
+- Press the `Esc` key to end the scrip key to end the scriptt

 To deactivate the virtual environment just type in your terminal
 - deactivate